Technology: Certificates, On-The-Job Training, or Higher Education?

 Considerations:

-- May limit initial job opportunities to entry-level positions
+• May limit your initial job opportunities to only entry-level positions, which could slow your upward progression.

-- May not provide as broad a foundation as formal education
+• May not provide as broad a foundation as a more formal education would offer, and may limit your opportunities to expand your knowledge beyond your specific job role.

 Higher Education: Comprehensive and In-Depth Learning

-Higher education, such as pursuing a bachelor’s or master’s degree, provides a more comprehensive education covering a wider range of topics and disciplines.
-While it typically takes longer to complete and is generally more expensive, it can offer broader career opportunities.
+Higher education, such as pursuing a bachelor’s or master’s degree, provides a more comprehensive education, covering a much wider variety of different topics, and disciplines, giving you a well rounded educational experience.
+While it typically takes longer to complete, and is also generally more expensive, it can often open doors to much broader career opportunities, and will set you up for a wider variety of different potential roles, both now and in the future.

 Advantages of Higher Education: